 The pace of IoT development in Brazil seems to follow a similar pattern to the rest of the region in fact, with widespread interest in IoT technologies but limited experience or infrastructure to support continued growth.
 However, businesses throughout the region, in Chile, Mexico, and Argentina especially, are pushing IoT forward, and using small-scale projects to foster talent in IoT systems by jumping in with both feet – IoT leaders in Mexico express a desire not to ‘become consumers instead of producers’ and miss out on the opportunity of IoT.

 Despite slow adoption rates to date, small-scale projects and governments alike are realising the vast opportunity to connect the technology that is already widespread throughout the region – think of the POS terminals, ATMs, and industrial applications that are still virgin IoT territory in much of Latin America.
 Pod Group have recently launched two offices in Mexico and Nicaragua to help foster this surge in IoT innovation and production, and we hope to bring our robust multi-IMSI SIM cards and versatile billing platform to the region to create a cohesive and scalable ecosystem across Latin America.

 IoT is truly a global phenomenon now, with all regions getting in on the action in some way, whether it’s spearheading Smart City projects in SE Asia, boosting production and innovation in Latin America, or native Telcos expanding their influence throughout Africa.

-We are proud to be part of this global spread of IoT connectivity, and our new offices in Hong Kong, Mexico and Nicaragua, plus 130 networks in Africa and 90 in India, mean that Pod is perfectly positioned to support the new and emerging giants of connected technology.
+We are proud to be part of this global spread of IoT connectivity, and our new offices in Hong Kong, Mexico and Nicaragua, plus 130 networks in Africa and 90 in India, mean that Pod Group is perfectly positioned to support the new and emerging giants of connected technology.